 Heat pumps now come in several varieties, including so called ductless mini-splits and multi-splits, and central systems using ductwork.
 There are also ground-source heat pumps which use the ground as a heat reservoir, and air-source which use the outdoor air.
 The latter are generally the most cost effective for upgrading heating systems.
 Like an air-conditioner (which is an example of a heat pump) there is a compressor located outside, and one or more air-handlers inside the home.
 A key difference is that heat pumps can operate in both directions, heating in winter and cooling in summer.

 - Find local Heating and Cooling Contractors and get at least two estimates for installing a heatpump in your home.
 From information you provide, your needs will be evaluated and recommendations made considering the cost, pay-back, and decreased CO2 emissions of converting your home heating system to a heat pump.
-MassSave has rebates for heat pumps, which the contractors can help you access.
+While initially seeming more costly, MassSave has rebates for heat pumps, which the contractors can help you access.
 More here.

 - Install a high-efficiency air-source heat pump system for the lowest energy footprint.